 Northern Norway up to Finnmark

-The Norwegian-class will travel many times all over Norway and Scandinavia.
-We will experience more parts of Norway than the average Norwegian ever has, including: the famous mountains and the fjords, western Norway with Prekestolen and an oil museum, southern Norway with cabin life by the water with wake-boarding and water skiing, northern Norway with it’s aurora Borealis (northern lights) and big sea fishing in Lofoten, just to mention a few of the highlights.
-We also visit Sweden and Denmark.
+The Norwegian-class will travel all over Norway.
+We will experience more parts of Norway than the average Norwegian ever has, including: the famous mountains and the fjords, western Norway with Prekestolen and the oil museum, southern Norway with cabin life by the water, northern Norway with it’s Aurora Borealis (northern lights) and fishing in Lofoten, just to mention a few of the highlights.
+We also visit Copenhagen, Denmark.

 If that isn’t enough for you then there is plenty to do in Elverum even though it’s a small town.
 There is a bowling alley, movie theatre/culture center, two shopping centers, café’s, gym hall, and more.
 Elverums bus station is also a connection to other near cities.
 Trysil, one of Norway’s largest and best ski resorts, is an hour away.
 Forty minutes in the other direction is Hamar, a larger town than Elverum, and two hours away is Oslo, the capital.
-Our main airport Gardermoen is only 1,5 hour away.
+Our main airport, Gardermoen, is only one hour away.

 Once accepted, students will have to obtain a VISA if necessary and a residence permit from the Norwegian Embassy.
 More information and instructions will be provided via mail.
 Unfortunately Elverum Folkehøgskole does not offer scholarships.